fact-project/shifthelper/rationale.md

 11:38:58 - INFO - shift_helper | version: 0.3.4
 11:38:58 - INFO - shift_helper | shift helper started
 ```
+The topmost line shows the last time the screen was updated.

-The upper part of the screen shows how the system startus looks for the shifthelper program.
+The upper part of the screen shows how the system status looks for the shifthelper program.
 So this may be used as a poor mans check to see if the DIM-HTTP-bridge is working at the moment.
-On the upper right part, a list of sources would show up, together with the maximum excess rate measured for each source during the current night.
-In the lower power of the user interface one can always see the last few lines of the logfile, with the most recent entry up.
-The topmost line shows the last time the screen was updated.
+On the upper right part, a list of sources would show up, together with the maximum excess
+rate measured for each source during the current night.
+In the lower part of the user interface one can always see the last few lines of the logfile,
+with the most recent entry up.

-There is no way for the user to interact with the running shifthelper, no way to change the times between checks or the like, The only use of this command line interface is to show the user, the current status of the program.
+There is no way for the user to interact with the running shifthelper,
+no way to change the times between checks or the like.
+The only use of this command line interface is to show the user the current status of the program.

+### Quitting

-In the morning after shutdown the shifthelper can be stopped by simply killing it with Ctrl-C. The screen will be cleared again and one is greeted with this message:
+In the morning after shutdown the shifthelper can be stopped by simply killing it with `Ctrl-C`.
+The screen will be cleared again and one is greeted with this message:

 ```
     Thank you for using shift_helper tonight.